Understanding space reservations for LUNs in System Manager - ONTAP 9.7 and earlier

 - Cluster management using System Manager 9.6 and 9.7

-Understanding how the space reservation setting (combined with the volume guarantee) affects how space is set aside for LUNs helps you to understand the ramifications of disabling space reservations, and why certain combinations of LUN and volume settings are not useful.
+Understanding how the space reservation setting (combined with the volume guarantee) in ONTAP System Manager classic (available in ONTAP 9.7 and earlier) affects how space is set aside for LUNs helps you to understand the ramifications of disabling space reservations.
+It also helps you to understand why certain combinations of LUN and volume settings are not useful.